 Tip: It’s best to rent a car when visiting Iceland.
 You can read our car rental guide and Iceland driving tips to prepare for your trip.
 Check your car options here.

 Visit Hallgrimskirkja church

-I was impressed by the simple yet striking interior when I entered the church.
-This church is undoubtedly different from other churches I’ve visited in Europe.
+Continuing inside, the church’s interior is equally as impressive.
+I was moved by its simple yet striking beauty.
+This church is undoubtedly the most unique church I’ve visited in Europe.

 Explore Kolaportið market

 For a true taste of Reykjavík’s local culture, you should head to Kolaportið, the city’s largest flea market.
 Located in the city center, this bustling market is a popular weekend destination for locals and visitors, with over 100 stands selling everything from vintage clothes and books to Icelandic delicacies and handmade crafts.

 During my visit, I really enjoyed looking through the wide variety of locally made products.
 I noticed woolen sweaters, hand-carved wooden items, and even Icelandic music albums.

 If food is your thing, there’s so much to try.
 I tasted the traditional Icelandic dish of fermented shark for the first time, and it was surprisingly good.
 I also tried some smoked lamb, and homemade rye bread.
 There were also plenty of sweet treats to indulge in, like the famous Icelandic “kleina” pastries and freshly baked cinnamon buns.

 Keep in mind that Kolaportið is only open on Saturdays and Sundays, from 11am to 5pm.

 Tip: Don’t be afraid to haggle with the vendors – it’s part of the market’s culture.